Membrizard/PyVaporation/README.md

 Or, given that the diffusion curve set of a non-ideal process is measured one can model the non ideal process in isothermal or non-isothermal mode.
 Non isothermal modelling for both type of processes supports self-cooling mode, or temperature program mode.

-# The Following mixtures are Currently built in the solution:
+# Following mixtures are Currently built in the solution:
 (Current version supports only binary mixtures)